Skip to main content

 Descriptive Link Text

-Good descriptive links will make sense if they are removed from the surrounding text.
-In contrast, non-descriptive link text is unclear and difficult to read where it leads; it will not make sense if removed from surrounding text.
+Good descriptive links should still make sense if they are removed from the surrounding text.
+In contrast, non-descriptive links can be unclear and confusing because they rely on surrounding context to explain where they lead; these links will not make sense if they are removed from the surrounding text.

 Benefits of Descriptive Links

-There are several benefits to using descriptive links:
+There are several benefits to using descriptive link text:

-• Screen reader users navigate documents by either tabbing through links or bringing up a links list.
-This takes the links out of the context of the surrounding text.
+• Screen reader users often navigate documents by tabbing through links or opening a list of all links in a document.
+These links are read without surrounding context.

-• People using voice recognition can also use link text to jump directly to a specific link using speech.
+• Users of voice recognition software can use descriptive link text to jump directly to specific links using speech commands.

 Guidelines for Writing Descriptive Link Text

-Consider the following guidelines when creating descriptive links:
+Consider the following best practices when creating descriptive links:

-• Use unique language for each link: for example, rather than linking twice on a page to “media experts,” link separately to “print media experts” and “digital media experts.”
+• Use unique language for each link.
+For example, rather than linking twice to media experts, use more specific text such as print media experts and digital media experts.

-• Do not include the word “link” in your descriptive text – screen readers will preface each link by verbally announcing “link.”
+• Do not include the word link in the descriptive text; screen readers already announce links automatically.

 Writing Descriptive Link Text

-To help you create your down descriptive links, please use the following examples.
+To help you create your own descriptive links, please use the following examples.

 Don’t write: Email Kristi Embry – Kristi.embry@UND.edu.